gregjopa/eg-cms/README.md

-# eg-cms
+# EG-CMS

-A simple cms built with Ember.js and backed by a Google Spreadsheet as the datastore.
+A flexible and easy to use cms.
+This library uses Ember.js and is backed by a Google Spreadsheet as the datastore.
+You can easily host a EG-CMS since its just html, css, and javascript.
+No database required.

 ## Demo Spreadsheet